-There are 9 emergency abstraction measures identified in the draft DP (Table 1.1 and shown in Figure 1.2).
-The probability of a drought causing such emergency measures to be implemented is extremely low.
-The timescales and requirements of a DP drought management measure are different to those of these emergency measures: whilst some of these sources could be deployed at short notice, others have a long lead-in time and would require (temporary) infrastructure, environmental assessments, hydrological studies and water quality assessments.
+There are six emergency abstraction measures identified in the draft DP (Table 1.1 and shown in Figure 1.3).
+The probability of a drought causing emergency abstraction measures to be implemented is extremely low.
+The timescales and requirements of a DP drought management measure are different to those of these emergency measures; whilst some of these sources could be deployed at short notice, others have a long lead-in time and would require (temporary) infrastructure, environmental assessments, hydrological studies and water quality assessments.

-Due to limited available baseline information for these 9 emergency abstraction measures, it is not possible to determine their predicted environmental effects and therefore they have been excluded from the SEA (and the HRA and WFD assessments).
+Due to limited available baseline information for these six emergency abstraction measures, it is not possible to determine their predicted environmental effects and therefore they have been excluded from the SEA (and the HRA and WFD assessments).
 Potential effects of these emergency measures will be incorporated into the assessment at a later date when more information is available.

 Name Estimated average yield (MI/d)

 Witcombe Reservoir 1.4

 Monkdale Borehole 1.5

 Stanley Moor Borehole 0.5

-Norton Emergency Borehole 0.7

-Beechtree Lane Emergency Borehole 0.9

-Blackbrook Reservoir 6.0

-Linacre Reservoir Group 6.8

-Shardlow/ Witches Oak water/ Birmingham GW 8.9

-Esgaireira Reservoir 1.1

-Table 1.1 Emergency Abstraction Measures
+Table 1.1: Emergency Abstraction Measures